VAli-designs/VAli-designs.github.io/content/components/footer.md

 ---
-email: contact@allaboutusers.com
+email: contact@allaboutusers.fr
 phone: "+330756997541"
 phoneDisplay: +33 07 56 99 75 41
 linkedIn: http://www.linkedin.com/company/AllAboutUsers
 twitter: http://www.twitter.com/AllAboutUsers
 ---
- AllAboutUsers is a UX Research agency based in France.
+ AllAboutUsers is a User Research agency based in France.

-We provide insights for you to take strategic decisions base on your user's feedback.
+We provide insights for you to take strategic decisions based on your user's feedback.<br /><br />

 **© 2020 by All About Users**